docploy/site/docploy/docs/components/snippet.md

   assert sum() == 2
 ```

-{% callout
-  type="note"
-  content="Code is wrapped in a testing framework, so the code can be tested during each CI build.
-See `Testing Code Snippets` for more information."
-/%}

 ## Import the code in the Snippet

 You can use the `paths` attribute to define an array of paths relative to the `docploy/` folder.